ghc/ghc/docs/users_guide/glasgow_exts.rst

 ``ByteString``, ``Text``, and other variations of string like types.
 String literals behave very much like integer literals, i.e., they can be used in both expressions and patterns.
-If used in a pattern the literal with be replaced by an equality test, in the same way as an integer literal is.
+If used in a pattern the literal will be replaced by an equality test, in the same way as an integer literal is.

 The class ``IsString`` is defined as: ::